 One of my kid’s favorite parts of Easter is the Easter Egg Hunt!
 They never know what treasures they will find or who will get the most.
 Nobody likes an Easter Egg Hunt that is a dud with either too few eggs, or poorly hidden.
 Check out these 10 Tips for the BEST Easter Egg Hunt!

 10 Tips for the Best Easter Egg Hunt

-Designate an Area – Have an area designated for your hunt.
-Don’t have kids wondering off where there are no eggs.
+Have an area designated for your hunt.
+Don’t have kids wandering off where there are no eggs.
 No one likes a wild goose chase.
 I try to set reasonable boundaries, so they know where to look

-Ditch the Candy – If you aren’t crazy about the idea of all that sugar fill your eggs with other fun items; coins, erasers, small toys, etc. You can even fill them with slips of paper that have clues to a bigger prize!
+If you aren’t crazy about the idea of all that sugar, fill your eggs with other fun items; coins, erasers, small toys, etc. You can even fill them with slips of paper that have clues to a bigger prize!
 Check out these 10 Exciting Easter Egg Fillers that aren’t candy!

 I hope these tips help you have the best Easter Egg Hunt with your friends and family this year!

 Check out and print these adorable Peeps For My Peeps Printable Treat Bag Toppers!